re-nft/dookey-dash/SPEC.md

 | ---------- | ---- |
 | lending id |      |

-Removed the lending from the db, this implies that when we pull the set of all lendings, this lending will no longer show up on the front end.
+Removes the lending from the db, this implies that when we pull the set of all lendings, this lending will no longer show up on the front end.
 Additionally, do make another delegate.cash smart contract call to overwrite the previous delegatee.
 The delegatee should be either the zero address, or